-The Industrial/Uniform committee recommends improvement in TRSA advocacy, professional development, information-sharing, research and certification programs to meet business needs specific to uniform and facility services operations.
+The Industrial/Uniform/Workwear Committee recommends improvement in TRSA advocacy, professional development, information-sharing, research and certification programs to meet business needs specific to uniform and facility services operations.

 Corporate Social Responsibility (CSR)

 Industry customers, such as Fortune 500 companies, ask TRSA member operators to sign documents that attest to their CSR practices.
 The committee is driving TRSA to incorporate CSR into its programs, starting with a document every TRSA Supplier Partner member can sign attesting to its compliance with principles of the United Nations Global Compact.
 Launched in 2000, the Compact is a policy platform and a practical framework for companies committed to CSR.
 When TRSA operators are in the seller role, they would be strengthened if they could show evidence that their suppliers, particularly those who benefit from labor in developing countries, are at least CSR-conscious.

 Hygienically Clean Food Safety Certification

 Activities for and membership composition of a users group and advisory board for this certification are contemplated.
 Hygienically Clean Food Safety validates laundries’ service to food manufacturers and processors.
 It verifies their processes (best management practices) through plant inspection and quantifies the outcome of cleanliness through microbial testing of laundered products.

 Chair: Tim Fry – Andoco/CVR Uniform, Shippensburg, PA

 Vice Chair: Tom Abbett – Positek RFID, Norristown, PA